valentinaandrade/macroeconomic/bib-macroeconomics.md

 - Monetary policy is an assistant to governemnt spending: helps to maintining high level of aggreate demand.

-- Rol:
-- Chief crteria of monetary policy: promotion of full employment, with the prevention of inflation (but secondary)
+- Chief criteria of monetary policy: promotion of full employment, with the prevention of inflation (but secondary)

 ### La política monetaria y la oferta de dinero